 Where are the Slieve League Cliffs?

 The Slieve League cliffs are actually very accessible.
-First of all, every Irish roadtrip should include Donegal anyway, both the region and the city, a beautiful corner of the island.
-From Donegal then the Slieve League Cliffs are 49km away, about an hour or so and the road there is spectacular.
+First of all, every Irish road trip should include Donegal anyway, both the region and the city.
+A beautiful corner of our island.
+From Donegal then the Slieve League Cliffs are 49km away.
+So, about an hour or so by car and the road there is spectacular.

-After breakfast in Donegal, we drove our campervan across the West coast of Ireland, marveling at just how beautiful my country is.
+For me, after breakfast in Donegal, we drove our campervan across the West coast of Ireland, marveling at just how beautiful my country is.
 The weather was actually nice today, which is kinda necessary when you’re off to see amazing landscapes.
-That was a massive relief to be honest, because in bad weather, the cliffs aren’t really worthwhile.
+That was a massive relief to be honest.
+Because, in bad weather, the cliffs aren’t really worthwhile.

-Finally you reach Slieve League and there’s a little car park.
-From there it’s a 45min-1hour hike, we were in a rush to get to Derry later that day, so we ignored the car park and continue to drive on up, and actually it turned out that this is allowed.
+Finally, you reach Slieve League and there’s a little car park.
+From there it’s a 45min-1hour hike.
+We were in a rush to get to Derry later that day.
+So we ignored the car park and continue to drive on up.
+Actually, it turned out that this is allowed.
 So if you don’t want to hike, drive until you can’t drive anymore, you’ll reach a second car park.
 Park up there, and do your hiking on the mountain top, a much better idea!

 As soon as you jump out of your car, instantly you’re greeted with this….

-From here then you’re free to explore the area, you could spend anywhere from 15 minutes to the whole day hiking the various trails, give yourself at least 2 hours to full soak it all up, it’s honestly something special here, truly beautiful views and far, far less tourists than at the Cliffs of Moher.
+From here then you’re free to explore the area, you could spend anywhere from 15 minutes to the whole day hiking the various trails.
+Give yourself at least 2 hours to fully soak it all up.
+It’s honestly something special here, with truly beautiful views.
+And, of course, far, far fewer tourists than at the Cliffs of Moher.